julian-baumann/open-phybox/README.md

 A re-implementation of the Phybox experiment box for the classroom.
 The original Phybox only works with legacy operating systems such as Windows XP.
 This repository contains firmware for a custom ESP-based build that is compatible with the original Phybox meters, but works with modern operating systems like iPadOS/macOS (or Windows 11 in the future).

+This project should be considered a proof-of-concept (for now).
+It was developed specifically to support the force meter and was not actually tested with any other measurement device.

 <p align="center">
     <img src="assets/screenshot-ipad.png" width="700" />
 </p>